EdsonJohnSG/page/content/event/example2/index.md

   name: Follow
   url: https://twitter.com/Edson_JohnSG
 location: Senate of the Republic.
-projects:
-- example
+projects: example
-publishDate: "2017-01-01T00:00:00Z"
+publishDate: '2017-01-01T00:00:00Z'
 slides: example
-summary: An talk about youth in Mexico: learnings, challenges, and proposals.
+summary: An talk about youth in Mexico learnings, challenges, and proposals.
 tags: []
-title: Youth Changemakers
+abstract: I presented some points about youth problems in the mexican case to 300 youth members of     representative chamber at  Senate of the Republic.
-url_code: ""
+url_code: ''
-url_pdf: ""
+url_pdf: ''
-url_slides: ""
+url_slides: ''
-url_video: ""
+url_video: ''
 ---